More About Me

 Personal Pursuits

-In my leisure time, my interests are as diverse as they are engaging.
-From immersing myself in board games or grand strategy games by Paradox Interactive to hands-on maintenance of my car, I find joy in a variety of activities.
-This includes figuring out and teaching myself new skills, like designing custom boards with sensors or fixing an oil-fired boiler.
-Such DIY projects not only satisfy my curiosity but also resonate with my advocacy for open-source software, free internet, and the right to repair.
+In my leisure time, I spend time on board games or grand strategy games by Paradox Interactive to hands-on maintenance of my car, I find joy in a variety of activities.
+This includes figuring out and teaching myself new skills, like designing custom boards with sensors, fixing an oil-fired boiler, and wood working.
+These DIY projects not only satisfy my curiosity but also resonate with my advocacy for open-source software, free internet, and the right to repair.
 I aspire to play post-rock music.
 Nature also offers me solace, and I pursue outdoor sports like squash, tennis, ping pong, soccer, rock climbing (especially bouldering), cycling, skiing, and backpacking.